Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 - Cut cleanly at an angle of 45 degrees.
 Take several cuttings without taxing the plant.
 Ideally, the cuttings should be at least 10 cm (3.9 in) long.

-- Strip the cutting’s lower half of the leaves.
+- Strip the leaves from each cutting’s lower half.

 - Place up to four cuttings in a jar or drinking glass.

-- Place the container in indirect sunlight, where there’s warmth but not too much heat.
+- Place the container in indirect sunlight, where there is warmth but not too much heat.

 - Replace the water every 2 to 3 days.